 Investigation Experience and Expertise

 The cost of hiring a private investigator can vary widely based on the experience level of the private investigator.
-A private eye with an extensive career involving military or government intelligence, or a career in law enforcement will tend to be more expensive than someone just getting into the business.
-In theory, those with more experience are more likely to solve your case, and more likely to solve it in less time.
+A private eye with an extensive career involving military or government intelligence or a career in law enforcement will tend to be more expensive than someone just getting into the business.
+Theoretically, those with more experience are more likely to solve your case.
+Also, they are more likely to solve it in less time.

 Expenses and Miscellaneous Fees